samiul272/samiul272.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I am a PhD. candidate at Michigan State University.
+I am an incoming PhD. student at Ohio State University.
 I work on improving privacy and fairness in deep learning.
 I used to work at Samsung Research and Development Institute in Bangladesh as a Software Engineer till 2021.
 I graduated from Bangladesh University of Engineering and Technology in 2017.

 I am one of the co-founders of bengali.ai.
 I lead the collection and standardisation efforts behind popular open source Bengali Natural Language and OCR Datasets like NumtaDB, Bengali Graphemes and Common Voice Bengali Speech Dataset.